 8. Not wearing your running watch all-day

 You should wear your running watch as often as possible, not just because it can help you recover.
-These fantastic wearables can even replace some smartphone functions, such as contactless payment and even music playback, so you can leave both your wallet and your phone at home when you head out.
+These fantastic wearables can even replace some smartphone functions, such as contactless payment and music playback, so you can leave your wallet and phone at home when you head out.